t7Lin/blog-fuwari/src/content/posts/The million pound bank note.md

 **Mind map:** feature,function,usage situation

 For homework,you have two choices
-- Complete exercise book.
+- 1.Complete exercise book.
-- Use 2 objective clauses to write a short paragraph about one of your own experiences.
+- 2.Use 2 objective clauses to write a short paragraph about one of your own experiences.